haeyamtaiy/Apodemus_research/README.md

 samtools view -b -f 4 $a > unmapped_bam/$a.unmapped.bam
 done
 ```
-1d: convert all files to fasta
+**1d:** These files are still in the bam format.
+This is a binary file (non-human readable) therefore, need to convert all the files to FASTA format. (text-based format for representing either nucleotide sequences or amino acid (protein) sequences).
+This step will also require samtools.
 ```
 cd /Volumes/HaeyamData/Mapping/output/unmapped_bam
 for a in *.fq.gz.bam.unmapped.bam;